-Unexcused absences shall result when a student is absent for shopping trips, vacations, pleasure trips, truancy (skipping class), suspension or dismissal from school, or other avoidable absences without prearrangement for an excused absence.
+Unexcused absences shall result when a student is absent for lack of appropriate notification, and/or documentation by the parent to the school site, shopping trips, vacations, pleasure trips, truancy (skipping class), missing the school bus, oversleeping, excessive illness without doctor verification, suspension or dismissal from school, or other avoidable absences without pre-arrangement for an excused absence.
 In addition, a student who incurs numerous lates-to-school or early check-outs may result in an unexcused absence in their daily (truancy) attendance record.